comfy-creator/Comfy-Creator-Server/README.md

 - Make sure filesystem cache and sym-links are working.
 - Do we really need the extra_model_paths?
-- We probably won't need sym-links and extra-model paths anymore to be honest; we can build those into comfy-ts directly.
+- We probably won't need sym-links and extra-model paths anymore to be honest; we can build those into comfy-inference-api directly.
 - Stop custom nodes from downloading external files and doing pip-install at runtime (on startup).
 We should ensure that's all done at build-time.
 - NFS sym-links: all of ComfyUI's folders (/input, /output, /temp, /models) should be symlinked to an NFS drive, so that they can be shared amongst workers.